tushar-phondge/voiceit-sdk-iOS/README.md

   2. **UserToken** : A unique user token(with no spaces) that ties the VoiceIt user enrollments to the user in your own database ex. *johndoe123*
   3. **vpPhrase** : The phrase you would like the user to enroll and authenticate with chosen from [this list](https://siv.voiceprintportal.com/att/en-US-grammar.grxml)
   4. **textConfidence** : Text confidence usually set between 20.0 and 50.0 to make sure the user's are using the right phrase
-  5. **confidence** : The authentication confidence level between 85.0 - 100.0, recommended to use 89.0 for best results
+  5. **confidence** : The authentication confidence level between 85.0 - 100.0, our recommended value is 85.0 for best results
+  6. **accuracy** : The accuracy in evaluating the authentication between 0-5, 0 being the most strict and 5 the most lax.
+Our recommended value is 5.
+  7. **accuracy passes** : Number of times a recording will be run through our engine, but will return upon first successful authentication (between 1-10).
+Our recommended value is 10.
+  8. **accuracy pass increment** : Amount by which accuracy parameter is increased with every pass (between 1-5).
+Our recommended value is 5.

 * If using Objective-C please [skip](#objective-c)